-Based upon our current operating plan, we believe that the net proceeds from this offering and our existing cash and cash equivalents and short-term restricted bank deposits will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2022.
+Based upon our current operating plan, we believe that the net proceeds from this offering and our existing cash and cash equivalents and short-term restricted bank deposits will enable us to fund our operating expenses and capital expenditure requirements through .
 This estimate and our expectation regarding the sufficiency of the net proceeds of this offering to advance the clinical development of AL101 and AL102 are based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect, or our ongoing and planned Phase 2 clinical trials may be more expensive, time-consuming or difficult to design or implement than we currently anticipate.
 Changing circumstances could cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more than currently expected because of circumstances beyond our control.
 Because the length of time and activities associated with successful development of AL101 and AL102 is highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.
 Our future funding requirements, both near and long-term, will depend on many factors, including, but not limited to:

-- the progress, timing, costs and results of our Phase 2 ACCURACY trial of AL101 for the treatment of R/M ACC, additional development plans for AL101, development plans for AL102 and the development of any future product candidates, including any unforeseen costs we may incur as a result of clinical trial delays due to the COVID-19 pandemic or other causes; - the outcome, timing and cost of meeting regulatory requirements established by the FDA and other comparable foreign regulatory authorities; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost and timing of completion of commercial-scale manufacturing activities; - the cost of testing drug substances and drug products at release and during stability programs; - the cost of defending potential intellectual property disputes, including patent infringement actions brought by third parties against us; - the effect of competing technological and market developments; - the costs of operating as a public company; - the extent to which we in-license or acquire other product candidates or technologies; - the cost of establishing sales, marketing and distribution capabilities for AL101 and AL102; - the timing and amount of milestone, royalty and other payments that we may receive or that we may be required to make under our license agreements; - our ability to establish and maintain collaborations on favorable terms, if at all; - the costs associated with potential product liability claims, including the costs associated with obtaining insurance against such claims and with defending against such claims; and - the initiation, progress and timing of our commercialization of AL101 and AL102, if approved.
+- the progress, timing, costs and results of our Phase 2 ACCURACY trial of AL101 for the treatment of R/M ACC, additional development plans for AL101, development plans for AL102 and the development of any future product candidates; - the outcome, timing and cost of meeting regulatory requirements established by the FDA and other comparable foreign regulatory authorities; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost and timing of completion of commercial-scale manufacturing activities; - the cost of testing drug substances and drug products at release and during stability programs; - the cost of defending potential intellectual property disputes, including patent infringement actions brought by third parties against us; - the effect of competing technological and market developments; - the costs of operating as a public company; - the extent to which we in-license or acquire other product candidates or technologies; - the cost of establishing sales, marketing and distribution capabilities for AL101 and AL102; - the timing and amount of milestone, royalty and other payments that we may receive or that we may be required to make under our license agreements; - our ability to establish and maintain collaborations on favorable terms, if at all; - the costs associated with potential product liability claims, including the costs associated with obtaining insurance against such claims and with defending against such claims; and - the initiation, progress and timing of our commercialization of AL101 and AL102, if approved.